Lost-Outpost/lost-legacy/README.md

 # Introduction

 Lost Legacy is a full on power fantasy modlist (Vokriinator + EnaiRim) with a massive amount of new quest mods, 5000+ LotD Museum displays, vibrant high fantasy visuals, and optional survival mechanics!
+Performance mode available too!

 ### Minimum Specs
-This needs testing on more systems, but on my system I typically get 50-60fps in most areas of the game, and some dense areas like Riften I may drop down to 40ish.
+On my system I typically get 50-60fps in most areas of the game, and some dense areas like Riften I may drop down to 40ish.
 Performance options for the modlist are included which increase fps drastically.
 See [Configuration](CONFIGURATION.md#performance-guide)

 My specs:
 - GTX 1080